LukeShortCloud/rootpages/src/openstack/openstack.rst

     -  Release: 2017-02-22
     -  EOL: TBD [1]
-    -  Goals:
+    -  Goals [3]:

        -  Stability.
 This release included features that are mainly related to reliability, scaling, and performance enhancements.
 This came out 5 months after Newton, instead of the usual 6, due to the minimal amount of major changes.
 [2]
        -  Remove old OpenStack libraries that were built into some services.
 Instead, services should rely on the proper up-to-date dependencies provided by external packages.
-[3]

     - `New Features <https://www.openstack.org/news/view/302/openstack-ocata-strengthens-core-infrastructure-services-and-container-integration-with-15th-release-of-cloud-computing-software>`__